 Functional cabin that’s now up to date

-The plastics otherwise feel sturdy, the use of textures on the door cards are pleasant to touch and the diamond-patterned seats are more akin of something from a DS product.
+Functional is really the best word to describe the interior.
+It works.
+Everything is where you’d imagine it being.
+There’s very little to actually annoy you.
+The plastics feel sturdy, the use of textures on the door cards are pleasant to touch and the diamond-patterned seats are more akin of something from a DS product.

 Sit in the driver’s seat and the instrument panel consists of two circular, digital screens sitting either side of a trip computer.
 They’re easy enough to read, but not bright enough and we wouldn’t be surprised if entry-level models come with traditional dials though.

 The range starts from £19,910 with the Icon and works its way up to £24,005 for the Launch Edition.